original-doc/kaiying_han.github.io/_pages/about.md

 I am currently seeking a Ph.D. position for the Fall 2025 term.
 If you are interested, please feel free to contact me.

-//You can find my CV here: [Kaiying Han's Curriculum Vitae](https://github.com/original-doc/kaiying_han.github.io/blob/master/assets/CV.pdf).
+You can find my CV here: [Kaiying Han's Curriculum Vitae](../assets/CV.pdf).

 <br>
 <br>